HuseinJusic/shopware_6_thefuck/README.md

 # shopware_6_thefuck
 Here are some Rules for the TheFuck-Plugin to correct common mistakes with the Shopware 6 console commands.
-I'm currently testing this myself.
-If somebody is interested i will maybe create an pull request at the official repo.
+I'm currently testing this myself - I will create an pull-request at the official repo when i'm done.

 # TheFuck - Check it out
 https://github.com/nvbn/thefuck